gurleen/website/blog/posts/on-cbb-human-condition.md

 Here I was, spending all of my non-school hours on putting mid-major men’s and women’s basketball teams on television.
 Teams that, historically, didn’t really get much respect:

-> Some backstory *here*: Five Philadelphia colleges have played an informal round robin nearly every year for 60-plus years.
+> "Some backstory *here*: Five Philadelphia colleges have played an informal round robin nearly every year for 60-plus years.
 That grouping of La Salle, Penn, St. Joe’s, Temple and Villanova is known as the Big 5.
 Drexel is another Division I basketball school in Philadelphia; they are the afterthought of Philly college hoops.
 Sorry, but it’s true.
 The Dragons have a good nickname, but haven’t been to the NCAA tournament in nearly 25 years.
-The best things about Drexel basketball in recent years are the fan who dressed as Hank Hill, complete with propane tank, and the student section’s Harlem Shake video.
+The best things about Drexel basketball in recent years are the fan who dressed as Hank Hill, complete with propane tank, and the student section’s Harlem Shake video."
 [2]

 I couldn’t just sit and accept this.
 I felt so deeply that the floorboards on the court of the Daskalakis Athletic Center, if they could talk, had so many stories to tell.
 And I’d be damned if those stories were not given the spotlights they deserved.